taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/05-local-state-react-advanced.md

 # leanpub-end-insert
 ~~~~~~~~

-The previous example was extended to faciliate the archiving of items in a list.
-Now, the `List` component receives all the neccessary properties: an `onArchive` callback and the list, filtered by `query` and `archivedItems`.
+The previous example was extended to facilitate the archiving of items in a list.
+Now, the `List` component receives all the necessary properties: an `onArchive` callback and the list, filtered by `query` and `archivedItems`.

 You might see already the flaw.
 The `SearchableList` takes care about the archiving functionality.
-Howeover, it doesnt need the functionality itself.
+However, it doesn't need the functionality itself.
 It only passes all the state to the `List` component as props.
 It manages the state on behalf of the `List` component.
 In a scaling application it would make sense to lift the state down to the `List` component.
 Even though the `List` component becomes a stateful component afterward, it is step in the right direction keeping the local state maintainable in the long run.

 First, the `List` component: